Promise followed by drop-off, Flyers' 2023-24 season ends on final day

 But with the way the season ended, the Flyers clearly still have plenty of questions and work to do.

+"I think as a team, as an organization, we grew," Sean Couturier said.
+"No one really gave us a chance and here we are in Game 82, we're fighting for a playoff spot.
+That's a big positive.
+But right now, it's really tough to swallow and accept the fact that we were in such a good position a couple of weeks ago.
+Just couldn't get it done."

-Moving Sean Walker before the March 8 trade deadline to supplement their future did not help their chances this season.
+Moving Sean Walker before the March 8 trade deadline to supplement their future did not help the Flyers' chances this season.
 At that time, they were also dealing with a slew of injuries on their back end.
 A younger team got even younger and at a pivotal position.

 "Even when things were going really good this year, we have not come off of we're rebuilding here," Tortorella said.
 "The deadline showed everybody that, we're rebuilding.
 So for them to take some punches here and there, some ebbs and flows and momentum swings, and just stay within themselves, they should feel good about that."